EpiGenomicsCode/OmniFold/README.md

     *   If `msa_method` is `alphafold3` (default), it runs the AlphaFold3 data pipeline using its Singularity container.
 This tool utilizes modified versions of AlphaFold3's internal `pipeline.py` and `run_alphafold.py` scripts (bound from `protein_ensemble_pred/singularity_af3/...` into the container at runtime) to ensure comprehensive A3M file generation (e.g., UniRef90, MGnify, etc.) for each chain within the standard AlphaFold3 output structure.
 Caching is restructured to allow for this change.
         *   The resulting AlphaFold3 `_data.json` is parsed to extract per-protein A3M files from the generated MSAs, which are then made available for Boltz-1.
         *   If Chai-1 is to be run, the A3M files from the AlphaFold3 output (`msas/chain_X/*.a3m`) are converted into Chai-1's PQT format (`msas_forChai/*.pqt`).
     *   If `msa_method` is `colabfold`, it invokes the Boltz Singularity container with flags to use its MSA server functionality (which typically calls a ColabFold API) to retrieve MSAs, again making them available for Boltz-1.
-(Chai-1 currently relies on AF3 MSA pipeline for PQT generation through this tool).
     *   Existing MSAs from the input file can also be used, bypassing generation.
 3.  **Configuration Generation:** Creates the specific input files (AF3 JSON, Boltz YAML, Chai-1 FASTA) required by each model, incorporating the standardized sequence data and consistent MSA information.
 4.  **Orchestration & Execution:**
+    *   Determines which models (AlphaFold3, Boltz-1, Chai-1) to run based on whether their respective Singularity image paths (`--alphafold3_sif_path`, `--boltz1_sif_path`, `--chai1_sif_path`) have been provided by the user.
+Models without a SIF path are skipped.
     *   Detects available GPUs.
-    *   Assigns GPUs to models (one per model if available and different models are run, or runs sequentially on a single GPU).
+    *   Assigns GPUs to the selected models (one per model if available and different models are run, or runs sequentially on a single GPU).
-    *   Constructs and executes `singularity run/exec` commands for AlphaFold3, Boltz-1, and Chai-1, binding necessary directories (input configs, output, model weights, databases, MSAs).
+    *   Constructs and executes `singularity run/exec` commands for the selected models, binding necessary directories (input configs, output, model weights, databases, MSAs).
-5.  **Output Collection:** Gathers results and logs from all model runs into the specified output directory.
+5.  **Output Collection:** Gathers results and logs from all executed model runs into the specified output directory.

 ## Acknowledgements
 - AlphaFold by DeepMind Technologies Limited